ritua2/IPT/README.md

 The code related to the latest version of IPT web (https://iptweb.tacc.utexas.edu/entry) is accesible at: https://github.com/ritua2/gib

-The IPT web portal code can beeasily customized for building new gateways that need interactive and batch computing mode.
+The IPT web portal code can be easily customized for building new gateways (web-prtals) that need to provide both interactive and batch computing modes.

 The assets related to the previous version of IPT web are available at the following links: https://github.com/ritua2/ipt-web